 - At the discretion of the Department, an applicant may be required to complete a one-year program of approved coursework before being accepted as a candidate for the Ph.D. degree.

 - In addition to fulfilling the thesis requirement, a candidate must have completed eight (8) half courses in the Department of Statistical and Actuarial Sciences at the graduate level.
 With the permission of the Graduate Chair, up to two (2) half course credits from a student's Master's coursework may be counted toward the PhD course requirement.
 At the descretion of the student's supervisor and the Graduate Chair, permission may be granted to substitute at most two (2) research related coures from other departments for the Statistical and Actuarial Sciences coures.
 At the discretion of the Graduate Affairs Committee, up to three (3) half course credits may be counted toward the PhD course requirement based on the candidate 's comprehensive exam performance.

 - A candidate will be required to pass a qualifying examination.
 The qualifying examination is designed to assess the student's knowledge in basic probabilistic, theoretic, and applied statistics.
 It consists of three questions from five areas: Probability, Regression, Inference, Financial Modelling and Actuarial Sciences.
 The three questions chosen from these topics depend on the student’s field of specialization.
 For example, a PhD student in the Statistics field would typically answer questions from the topics of Probability, Inference, and Regression.
 A candidate will be required to take and pass the examination normally during the first year of registration in the program.
 The examination will be held in early May each year.
-A collection of questions from previous exams is available online on an internal site available to admitted PhD students during their first academic year.
+A collection of questions from previous exams are available and will be emailed to admitted PhD students during their first academic year.
 At the discretion of the Graduate Affairs Committee, a candidate may be exempted from writing parts of the comprehensive exam based on related coursework performance.